manoreken2/View360Photo/README.md

 ## How to Use

-On Windows 10, download and Install Microsoft Mixed Reality Portal and Mixed Reality OpenXR Developer Portal from Microsoft Store.
+On Windows 10, download and Install 【Microsoft Mixed Reality Portal】 and 【Mixed Reality OpenXR Developer Portal】 from Microsoft Store.

-Download View360Photo100.zip from the release tab above and 「Extract all」.
+Download View360Photo102.zip from the release tab above and 「Extract all」.

 (Optional) Overwrite your equirectangular photo to existing 360.jpg on extracted folder.